kalekdev/uni/semester-1/lineare-algebra/notes.typ

 LTD: Spectral norm after learning eigenvalues

-== Dot Products
+== Inner Products
+In Euclidean space, the dot product is an inner product.
 #figure(
   image("images/dot-products.png", width: 80%),
 ) <fig-dot-products>
-A _positiv semi-definit_ operation is not a dot product.
+A _positiv semi-definit_ operation is not an inner product.

-Any operation that satisfies these properties can be called a dot product and leads to its corresponding norm being defined as:
+Any operation that satisfies these properties leads to its corresponding norm being defined as:
 #figure(
   image("images/norm-of-dot-product.png", width: 80%),
 ) <fig-norm-of-dot-product>